 An interactive display allows visitors to design their own currency; a bag of shredded currency is provided to each visitor.
 An 11-minute video presentation also is offered.
 The museum is housed in the 1922 Federal Reserve Bank of Chicago building, an imposing edifice with a classic, Greek Revival-style colonnade soaring 65 feet above the street.

-Note: A valid photo ID is required to enter the museum for visitors 18 and over.
+Note: A valid government-issued photo ID is required to enter the museum for visitors 18 and over.

 Guided tours are available.
 Time: Allow 1 hour, 30 minutes minimum.